gsoules/AvantRelationships/README.md

 If you don't want to show the preview, choose the *At designated location* configuration option, but don't call the hook.

-As examples, the [Digital Archive] places the preview in the sidebar whereas the [Basic Omeka site] shows the preview in the default location below the metadata elements.
+As examples, the [Digital Archive site] places the preview in the sidebar whereas the [Basic Omeka site] shows the preview in the default location below the metadata elements.

 ### Custom Relationships
 You can add custom relationships using the `custom_relationships` filter which is called from `RelatedItemsTree::insertCustomRelationships()`.
 The filter allows you to insert your own `RelatedItemsTreeNode` objects into the `RelatedItemsTree` to be displayed to the user as described in the Digital Archive topic [Viewing Relationships].